open-mpi/ompi/docs/tuning-apps/fault-tolerance/checkpoint-restart.rst

 The implementation introduced a series of new frameworks and components designed to support a variety of checkpoint and restart techniques.
-This allows us to support the methods described above (application-directed, BLCR, etc.) as well as other kinds of checkpoint/restart systems (e.g., Condor, libckpt) and protocols (e.g., uncoordinated, message induced).
+This enabled support for the methods described above (application-directed, BLCR, etc.) as well as other kinds of checkpoint/restart systems (e.g., Condor, libckpt) and protocols (e.g., uncoordinated, message induced).

-.. note:: The
+.. note:: The checkpoint/restart support was last included as part of
-   checkpoint/restart support was last released as part of the v1.6 series.
+          the v1.6 series.
+It was removed from Open MPI after failing to gain adoption and lack of maintenance.